Blog > Category > Posted: 2018-May-15, Updated: 2023-May-04

 When it comes to maximizing the fight against the weather, different window styles will show differing energy-efficiency performance scores.
 However, you probably would not notice it on your heating bill, or the level of comfort in your home.
 The differences from one window type to another are very small.

 Window manufacturers have become very good at levelling the window style playing field to make all window types equal.
 And although many believe that certain window types offer better energy efficiency than others, it really depends on the brand you are looking at - keep in mind, by their nature (non-operational) picture windows are certain to be the top performer every time.

 Below is a table comparing 3 local Ottawa window installers (they have been listed incognito to avoid bias) that sell 3 different brands of windows.
 Using the available specs at NRC Canada Windows, each company’s standard line of windows (vinyl, double-glazed, Argon-filled) were compared.
 Window types are listed in order of their best energy efficiency.

-As you can see each company shows a different order for best ER performing window type - picture windows being the exception.
+As you can see each company shows a different order for best ER performing window style - picture windows being the exception.